EvanTich/discord-clipper/README.md

 # Discord Clipper
 A Discord bot that can record users' voices.
 [Here](https://discord.com/api/oauth2/authorize?client_id=1206806233957408770&permissions=274878991360&scope=bot%20applications.commands) is a join link.

 ## How It's Done
 1. Join a voice channel in a Discord server.
 2. Create voice stream for each user (incl. when new users join).
 3. When we get data (an OPUS packet) from the users' voice stream:
+   - Flag when users' start speaking using the speaking map
    - Timestamp the packet when we get it
    - Store in users' "clip queue"
    - Truncate the old packets from the clip queue
-4. When a user asks for clip:
+5. When a user asks for clip:
    - Convert the OPUS to raw PCM while keeping track of the start and end timestamps
    - Allocate a buffer to store PCM
    - Place the raw PCM in the correct place in the buffer using the starting timestamp